Lancaster, Pennsylvania: Local

-Lancaster operates under a mayor / council form of government.
-Danene Sorace is the 43rd mayor of Lancaster city.
-The City Council is composed of seven members: President Ismail Smith Wade-El, Jaime Arroyo, Amanda Bakay, Faith Craig, Janet Diaz, Xavier Garcia-Molina, Pete Soto.
-On November 7, 2017, Councilwoman Danene Sorace was elected Lancaster's 43rd mayor.
+Lancaster operates under a mayor/council form of government.
+On November 7, 2017, former Councilwoman Danene Sorace was elected Lancaster's 43rd mayor, the second woman to serve in the role.
+The City Council is composed of seven members: President Amanda Bakay, Vice President Jaime Arroyo, and councilors Ahmed Ahmed, Lochard Calixte, Faith Craig, Janet Diaz, and John Hursh.

-The city has a full range of services including public safety, health, housing, parks, streets & highways, Water operations and sewer operations.
+In May 2023, Lancaster voters passed a ballot measure allowing the City Council to create a commission to study the adoption of home rule for Lancaster City.
+The resulting Home Rule Study Commission voted to draft a home rule charter in January 2024.

 Federal

-While Lancaster County as a whole tilts heavily Republican, the city of Lancaster leans much more Democratic.
+While Lancaster County as a whole tilts heavily Republican, the city of Lancaster leans heavily Democratic.
 Registered Democrats held a 13,000 voter registration advantage over registered Republicans in the city as of June 2009.
 U.S. presidential candidate Barack Obama easily won the city of Lancaster, receiving 76% of the vote during the 2008 presidential election.

 Federally, Lancaster is part of Pennsylvania's 11th congressional district, represented by Republican Lloyd Smucker of nearby West Lampeter Township.

-The state's senior member of the United States Senate is Democrat Bob Casey, first elected in 2006.
-The state's junior member of the United States Senate is Democrat John Fetterman, first elected in 2022.
+The state's senior member of the United States Senate is Democrat John Fetterman, first elected in 2022.
+The state's junior member of the United States Senate is Republican Dave McCormick, first elected in 2024.
 The Governor of Pennsylvania is Democrat Josh Shapiro, first elected in 2022.
 Additionally, the city of Lancaster is the headquarters of the Constitution Party.

 Lancaster was home to Democrat James Buchanan, the fifteenth president of the United States.
 Buchanan arrived in Lancaster in 1809 to practice law.
 He took up residence near the courthouse on N. Duke Street.
 In 1848 he purchased Wheatland, a Federal style mansion in the suburbs.
 He was elected president in 1856.